-COUNTY COMMISSION - means the Board of County Commissioners of Broward County.
+COUNTY COMMISSION - means the Board of County Commissioners, Broward County, Florida.

-DASHED-LINE AREA - means an area on the Future Broward County Land Use Plan Map (Series) bordered by a dashed line and designated as having a particular maximum overall density of dwelling units for all land and land uses within the area, and/or a particular total number of dwelling units permitted within the area.
+DASHED-LINE AREA - means an area on the Future Broward County Land Use Plan Map (Series) bordered by a dashed line and designated as having a particular maximum overall allowable density of dwelling units for all land and land uses within the area, and/or a particular total number of dwelling units permitted within the area, for which the permitted overall density appears inside the dashed line area shown on the land use plan map.
+That number is multiplied by the total number of acres inside the dashed line, including non-residential areas, to calculate the total number of dwelling units permitted within the same.